haosulab/ManiSkill/docs/source/user_guide/getting_started/quickstart.md

 For more details on rendering see TODO (stao).
 For a compilation of demos you can run without having to write any extra code check out the [demos page](../demos/index)

-## GPU Parallelized/Vectorized Environments
+## GPU Parallelized/Vectorized Tasks

 ManiSkill is powered by SAPIEN which supports GPU parallelized physics simulation and GPU parallelized rendering.
 This enables achieving 200,000+ state-based simulation FPS and 10,000+ FPS with rendering on a single 4090 GPU.
 For full benchmarking results see [this page](../additional_resources/performance_benchmarking)

-In order to run massively parallelized environments on a GPU, it is as simple as adding the `num_envs` argument to `gym.make` as so
+In order to run massively parallelized tasks on a GPU, it is as simple as adding the `num_envs` argument to `gym.make` as so

 ```python
 import gymnasium as gym